About Us

 Welcome to Bellissibolo Bologneses' Website!

-We are Andrea Kovács and Sarah Sztruhala - a mom&daughter duo and the owners of this fab Bolognese breeding.
-We met with the Bichon breeds in 2002 and later we established our own kennel in Budapest, Hungary.
-We spend lots of great time together at dog shows and in the everyday life around the doggies.
-We take care of our dogs together every day - we raise and care for our puppies together and we love every minute of it!
+We are Andrea Kovács and Sarah Sztruhala—a mother-and-daughter duo and the proud owners of this wonderful Bolognese breeding program.
+Our journey with Bichon breeds began in 2002, and since then, we've established our own kennel in Budapest, Hungary.
+We spend quality time together at dog shows and in our daily life with our dogs.
+We care for our dogs together every day—raising and nurturing our puppies is a shared passion, and we love every minute of it!

 Our Mission

-Our goal is that puppies from our breeding should meet the highest quality standards (body structure and proportions, health, character and pigmentation) and they could be a cheerful companion of their owners for long years, at least 15 years.
-Due to our hard work we gained the TOP BREEDER title for the first time in 2015.
-Between 2013 - 2024 Bellissibolo dogs achieved several TOP DOG titles in Hungary and in Slovakia.
+Our goal is for the puppies from our breeding program to meet the highest quality standards—body structure and proportions, health, character, and pigmentation—so they can be cheerful companions for their owners for many years, at least 15 years.
+Due to our hard work, we earned the TOP BREEDER title for the first time in 2015.
+Between 2013 and 2024, Bellissibolo dogs achieved several TOP DOG titles in Hungary and Slovakia.

-In the last 16 years our breeding the BELLISSIBOLO Bolognese kennel has been producing lovely puppies who make the life of their owners much happier in 10+ countries around the World and we achieved some fab titles.
-In recognition of our work and passion, we have earned the honorable MASTER BREEDER title from the Hungarian Kennel Club in 2023.
+Over the past 16 years, our Bellissibolo Bolognese kennel has produced lovely puppies who have brought joy to their owners in over 10 countries worldwide.
+In recognition of our work and passion, we were honored with the MASTER BREEDER title by the Hungarian Kennel Club in 2023.

 Who are we?

-In civilian life, Andrea works in business, and Sarah is working as a PhD student at the ELTE TTK Biology Doctoral School.
-In addition, she has assisted in the preparation of numerous theses in the Biology undergraduate program as a supervisor, and students can also meet her during laboratory works and fieldworks.
-Next to her university work, she also works as a private tutor in biology.
+In our professional lives, Andrea works in business, and Sarah is a PhD student at the ELTE TTK Biology Doctoral School.
+Additionally, she has assisted in preparing numerous theses in the Biology undergraduate program as a supervisor and students can also meet her during laboratory and fieldwork sessions.
+Outside her university work, she also works as a private tutor in biology.

-Csaba has been a member of our team since 2017 - who, as Sarah's husband, actively participates at dog shows and prepares the dogs for the competition season.
-The picture shows Sarah and Csaba at their wedding - the little bridesmaids and of course the ring bearer were all Bologneses!
+Csaba has been a member of our team since 2017.
+As Sarah's husband, he actively participates in dog shows and prepares the dogs for the competition season.
+The picture shows Sarah and Csaba at their wedding—the little bridesmaids and, of course, the ring bearer were all Bologneses!

 International success